A Non-parametric Method for the Inference of Halo Occupation Distributions: Discussion

 where $w^{\text{treecorr}}(\theta)$ is the angular galaxy 2PCF estimated using \texttt{treecorr}, $w^{\text{1h}}(\theta)$ is the one-halo term in angular space, $b_{\text{g}}$ is the scale-independent galaxy bias, $w^{\text{lin}}_{\mathrm{DM}}(\theta)$ is the angular 2PCF of dark matter, and $\langle \dots \rangle$ represents a statistical average across the set of 300 SC SAM mock observations analyzed in Section \ref{sec:sc_sam_validation}.
 This serves as a semi-empirical correction to better match mock galaxy 2PCFs with those of the SC SAM model.
 The form of the modified angular 2PCF of dark matter used in this analysis is then

-We also note that the large-scale halo bias $b_{\mathrm{h}}(M_{\mathrm{h}})$ in Equation \eqref{eq:xi_efficient} assumes a purely halo mass-dependent relation.
+We also note that the linear halo bias $b_{\mathrm{h}}(M_{\mathrm{h}})$ in Equation \eqref{eq:xi_efficient} assumes a purely halo mass-dependent relation.
 While this is a common assumption in the literature (e.g., \citealt{Tinker_2010}), this formulation implicitly assumes the absence of \textit{galaxy assembly bias}--the dependence of the HOD on halo properties other than mass on which halo clustering \textit{also} depends \citep{2014MNRAS.443.3044Z}.
 Many studies have found that assembly bias is an important ingredient in determining the strength of galaxy clustering (e.g., \citealt{2007MNRAS.374.1303C}).
 Notably, \citet{2014MNRAS.443.3044Z} found that ignoring assembly bias in HOD inference introduces significant systematic errors.
 Incorporating assembly bias or avoiding the explicit use of the halo bias model altogether is left to future work.
-We do note, however, that given our one-halo term is empirically derived from simulations which automatically account for assembly bias, our vulnerability to its exclusion is only on large scales.
+Because our one-halo term is empirically derived from simulations that implicitly account for assembly bias, our vulnerability to its exclusion is primarily on large scales.